How to Apply

 COVID-19 Impact on Interviews

-For Admissions Cycle 2022, interview sessions will be held virtually via ZOOM.
-Each applicant will receive two 30-minute virtual, live, traditional interviews.
-One interview will always be with a faculty member of the Admissions Interviewing Subcommittee (AIS) and the other interview could be with another faculty member, student, resident, fellow or Baylor alumni AIS member.
-Interviews will be held Friday afternoons.
+For Admissions Cycle 2023, interview sessions will be held virtually via AMP portal.
+Each applicant will receive two 30-minute virtual traditional interviews.
+One interview will always be with a faculty member of the Admissions Interviewing Subcommittee (AIS) and the other interview will be with another AIS member randomly selected using our AMP algorithm.
+All AIS members consist of faculty members, current student, resident, fellow or Baylor alumni.

 Texas law classifies each person who applies for admission to a Texas public college of university as: